 A-3.8.5.4.(1).
 Adaptable Dwelling Unit Doorways.
 Where sliding doors are used to provide access, it is necessary to consider the door hardware when determining clear width.
 Accessible hardware described in Sentence 3.8.3.6.(4) may result in a sliding door standing out from the jamb when in the open position.
 If not provided with the door during initial construction, accessible hardware when installed must not reduce the clear width of opening to less than required for access.

 A-3.8.5.5.
-Adaptable Dwelling Unit Bathtubs.
-Figure A-3.8.5.5. illustrates an acceptable grab bar layout for an adaptable dwelling unit bathtub.
+Adaptable Dwelling Unit Bathrooms.
+Figure A-3.8.5.5. illustrates an acceptable layout of an adaptable dwelling unit bathroom.